EESSI/docs/docs/adding_software/overview.md

 </p>

-## Contributing an ReFrame test to EESSI test suite
+## Contributing a ReFrame test to EESSI test suite

 Ideally, contributor makes a ReFrame test for the software he plans to contribute.